linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 19.08.2025
+- Topic: 30 seconds
+- Directory: /posts/2025/August/19
+- Description: ``` Imagine in only 30 seconds your very own social network is built for your community.
+It is possible under web4.community ```

 ### 18.08.2025
 - Topic: Linkspreed from 2026 in Wyoming
 - Directory: /posts/2025/August/18
-- Description: ``` Listen up!
+- Description: ``` Imagine up!
 We have some big news for you: Linkspreed is coming to the USA!
 Beginning in 2026, we are re-establishing ourselves in the state of Wyoming.
 We simply cannot wait to start this new adventure with you. ```

 ### 17.08.2025
 - Topic: web4.community